 I have read all the stories on the website about women who struggle for years to fall pregnant or are still trying and my heart breaks for them but there is also the other side, where women fall pregnant accidentally at a time in their lives when they are not ready or do not want children at that time in there lives.
 That woman was me.

-A healthy young 23 year old who spent her weekdays at university and work, Fridays through to Sundays were reserved for partying and living a very carefree lifestyle, relationships were fun and new, devastating when they ended but there was always someone new around the corner which is how I found myself with Greg.
-After a very public and messy breakup with a previous partner Greg and I who had sometimes hung out started dating.
-It was summer and we spent nearly every weekend together going to bbqs, the coast, swimming all the things that make summer what it is!
+I was a healthy, young 23 year old who spent her weekdays at university and work; Fridays through to Sundays were reserved for partying and living a very carefree lifestyle; relationships were fun and new and devastating when they ended but there was always someone new around the corner which is how I found myself with Greg.
+After a very public and messy breakup with a previous partner, Greg and I who had sometimes hung out started dating.
+It was summer and we spent nearly every weekend together going to bbqs, the coast, swimming – all the things that make summer what it is!
 Things were what I call ” the honeymoon stage” and for 2.5 months it was bliss!

-My pregnancy was perfect, not the same can be said for any other aspect of our lives, financially we struggled.
-I had to give up university and work full time while we lived in a back room at my parents place and tried to save every penny we had.
-Emotionally we had gone from deciding what drink to order at the bar to deciding what pram was safer( the debate of 3 versus 4 wheels rages on still today! ) to decisions we had to tackle such as “Should we get married?
+My pregnancy was perfect.
+Not the same can be said for any other aspect of our lives.
+Financially we struggled.
+I had to give up university and work full time while we lived in a back room at my parent’s place and tried to save every penny we had.
+Emotionally, we had gone from deciding what drink to order at the bar to deciding what pram was safer, to decisions we had to tackle such as “Should we get married?
 Buy a house?
 Joint bank accounts?
-What last name will the baby have?”.
+What last name will the baby have?”
 The list was endless and straining on any relationship but was even harder on us as we were still trying to get to know each other!

 Our beautiful son was born via emergency c-section and when I saw his face all I felt was an overwhelming sense of love and protection for this little person.
 Greg cried at the birth and I truly felt contacted to him at that moment, but this was short lived.
-We moved back in with my parents to save more money and so began our life with a new baby and basically new relationships all while living in my old room I had has as a kid (I had removed the posters from my walls to put up baby photos!)
+We moved back in with my parents to save more money and so began our life with a new baby and a still-new relationship, all while living in my old room I had has as a kid (I had removed the posters from my walls to put up baby photos!)

 After 6 months apart we decided to give our relationship another chance, got our own place and started to work on being a real family….

-Thank you to Laura G for sharing your story with us!
+Thank you so much to Laura for sharing her story.